-- It is recommended to create a "dedicated managed node group" for system level resources while then using a managed node group with spot instances and Karpenter to run non-system level workloads.
+- It is recommended to create a "dedicated managed node group" for system level resources and spot instance based nodes managed by Karpenter to run non-system level workloads.

 - This configuration allows system level resources to take advantage of the consistency of on-demand or reserved instances while optimizing workload cost with performance.

-In this excercise, we will create an EKS cluster that contains two (2) managed node groups, one for system resources and the other with "spot instances" for workloads.
-The spot instance node group will be managed for autoscaling by Karpenter.
+In this exercise, we will create an EKS cluster that contains one managed node groups for system resources.
+The spot instances will be managed by Karpenter.
 A visual representation of this cluster design is shown below..

 - You have access to an Amazon AWS account with privileges to create an IAM Role with the default Full IAM Policy to allow provisioning of resources on your behalf as part of the EKS cluster lifecycle.